 – Sexton: if the service is on a Friday evening or Saturday, a fee of $50 is requested for setup and cleanup of sanctuary

-– Security: if more than 50 people are expected to attend the funeral, arrangements must be made through the church office for an off-duty police officer to control traffic and parking.
+– Security: if more than 50 people are expected to attend the funeral, arrangements must be made through the parish office for an off-duty police officer to control traffic and parking.
 A fee will be charged.

 For those wishing their cremated remains to be buried outdoor in the Chapel of the Resurrection, the only cost is for a plaque on the wall.
-Please contact the church office for information on how to make arrangements for burial in the chapel.
+Please contact the parish office for information on how to make arrangements for burial in the chapel.
 In consideration of others, and because of maintenance costs, flowers and other adornments are not permitted at the burial site.

 The casket is brought into the church for the funeral by pall bearers and positioned in front of the altar where it will stay for the service.
 The casket is closed before the funeral and not opened again (BCP 468, 490).
 Visitors are asked to be reverent and respectful in the church, using the time prior to the beginning of the service for meditation rather than visiting.